 The reward was a clearer mind and a state of tranquility.

-12) Owning fewer things became a hate-to-clean minimalist dream.
+Minimalist Lifestyle Reason #12 – Owning fewer things became a hate-to-clean minimalist dream

 Some people like to clean.
-Then others absolutely hate the task.
+Then others hate the task.

 They ended up enjoying their homes more because they knew their weekends wouldn’t be filled with completing chores they disliked.

-13) Leaving a legacy of valuing relationships and experiences became the driving force of a minimalist lifestyle.
+Minimalist Lifestyle Reason #13 – Leaving a legacy of valuing relationships and experiences

 Some group members noticed that their children became desperate always to have the latest toy or clothing.